Feelers

 The Impact

 We’re part of a generation of emerging filmmakers wanting to tell personal, formally bold stories.
 With your support, we can bring this vision to life, not just for ourselves, but for the communities we represent.
-Backing this film helps nurture a growing network of queer creatives, and contributes to a richer, stranger, more honest future of storytelling.
+Backing this film helps nurture a growing network of creatives, and contributes to a richer, stranger, more honest future of storytelling.

 Project Owner